athenarc/arcadia-project/resource-demand-open-data/README.md

 ## Resource Demands Open Data

-This is a collection of telco workloads data accompanied with scripts and additional experiment data
+This is a collection of telco workloads data accompanied with scripts and additional experiment data.
+You can also find the data in Zenodo ()

 ### Introduction